Indirasribhashyam/Optimizing-the-Ring-Leader-Election-Algorithm-using-go-rpc/README.md

 - Lack of leader acknowledgment

 We leverage Go's atomic operations, channels, and timeout mechanisms to make the election robust and efficient.

-## 🧠 Problem Statement

-In traditional ring algorithms, the following problems occur:
-- Multiple processes may start elections simultaneously.
-- Dead or unresponsive processes can cause delays or infinite waits.
-- There is no guaranteed mechanism for all processes to acknowledge the leader.

 ## Key Optimizations